-All the above are Class H insulated, standard 230 VDC or have optional dual voltage features.
-Coils are encapsulated in a high dielectric strength, moisture resistant, resilient compound with a heavy manganese bottom plate.
-Inner and outer poles are hard-faced with an abrasive resistant layer of weld to retard wear.
+This manual covers the range of rectagular scrap magnets, which are standard 230 VDC, Class H insulated.
+Coils are encapsulated in a high dielectric strength, moisture resistant, resilient compound with a heavy duty manganese bottom plate.
+Inner and outer poles are hard-faced with an abrasive resistant layer of weld to retard wear and decrease down-time.